ethereum/portal-network-specs/portal-wire-protocol.md

 * `connection_id`: Connection ID to set up a uTP stream to transmit the requested data.
     * Connection ID values **SHOULD** be randomly generated.
-* `enrs`: List of bytestrings, each of which is an RLP encoded ENR record.
+* `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
     * Individual ENR records **MUST** be closer to the requested content than the responding node.
     * The set of derived `node_id` values from the ENR records **MUST** be unique.
-* `content`: bytestring of the requested content.
+* `content`: byte string of the requested content.
     * This field **MUST** be used when the requested data can fit in this single response.

 If the node does not hold the requested content, and the node does not know of any nodes with eligible ENR values, then the node **MUST** return `enrs` as an empty list.